aksrao/mlops/README.md

-# mlops

-# to install packages
-- conda env update --file package.yml
+# This Repo has the tools and project related to mlops.